 Arnold Wiigs Fabrikker Flush Mount

-Materials: Round lamp, embossed early plastic.
-3 ornamental brass screws.
-White painted aluminium ceiling mount, made of two parts.
-Bakelite socket.
+Materials: Round milky white rounded conical lampshade.
+Made in some embossed early plastic or acrylic.
+3 brass ball screws.
+White painted round aluminium ceiling mount, made of two parts.
+Bakelite E27 socket.

 Height: 23 cm / 9.05”

 Ceiling Mount: ∅ 9 cm / 3.54”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1950s, 1960s – Mid-Century Modern.

 Designer: To be appraised.

 Other versions: This lamp is model 5764/100.
 Presumably smaller lamps of this Arnold Wiigs Fabrikker flush mount with a lower wattage exists.